SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 #### Set
 ![SEKOIA.IO Set action](../assets/operation_center/custom_format/set_action.png){: style="max-width:100%"}

-This action is used to Set the value of one field in the ECS format in the final version of the event.
+This action is used to set the value of one field in the ECS format in the final version of the event.
 The field in the final version of the event can be specified with a dooted path (i.e. `field1`, `field1.sub-field2`, ...)

-The value can either be a constant (for instance `my-constant`, `10` ...) or a reference to the value of another field in the stage (for instance `{{stage1.message.myfield.subfield}}).
+The value can either be a constant (for instance `my-constant`, `10` ...) or a reference to a field from a stage (for instance `{{stage1.message.myfield.subfield}}`).

+!!! note
     If the value cannot be computed or is empty, the field is not modified.

 **Example**